 Your portfolio should be engaging, professional and concise.
 Don’t overload it with examples and irrelevant information.
 ‘Less is more’ is the phrase we like to use here.

-You want to impress, so select eLearning projects that really highlight your skills and knowledge.
-If you are a Learning Developer evidence your experience of using authoring tools.
-As an Instructional Designer include your knowledge of eLearning storyboards and eLearning modules.
+You want to impress, so select digital learning projects that really highlight your skills and knowledge.
+If you are a Developer, evidence your experience of using authoring tools.
+As an Instructional Designer include your knowledge of storyboards and digital learning modules.

 Explain your choice of examples